-Obsessions, repetitive behaviour and routines can be a source of enjoyment for people with autism and a way of coping with everyday life.
+Obsessions, repetitive behaviour and routines can be a source of enjoyment for autistic people and a way of coping with everyday life.
 But they may also limit people's involvement in other activities and cause distress or anxiety.
 Find out what you can do to help.

 My mind was constantly whirring with thoughts, worries and concerns.
 The time spent with my obsession was the only time in which I had a clear mind – it gave me that much sought-after relaxation.